-Driving with epilepsy means balancing the need for independence against the need for safety.
+In the U.S., 700,000 licensed drivers have epilepsy.
+If you have it, taking the wheel means balancing the need for independence against the need for safety.

-Seizures are unpredictable and even a small seizure at the wrong time can lead to an injury or death.
-The best solution, if possible, is to get the seizures under control.
-To do this, work together with your doctor to get on the right treatment and to honestly discuss your seizures with him or her.
+Seizures are unpredictable, and even a small one at the wrong time can lead to an injury or death.
+The best solution, if possible, is to get them under control.
+In most states, you must be seizure-free for anywhere from 6 months to a year before you'll be allowed to drive.

-Information is subject to change.
+NOTE: Information is subject to change.
 Please contact your state's DMV office for the most current information.